 Tamanini’s case is the second arrest involving an alleged teacher-student relationship at Creekview High School this school year.
 In November, Adam Blake Bearden, a special education teacher and track coach, was charged with four counts of sexual assault after he allegedly engaged in a three-month long sexual relationship with a 17 year-old student.

 Georgia’s sexual assault statute prohibits sexual contact between someone in a supervisory role and an individual subject to their authority, such as a student.
 As we have covered in previous stories, it is illegal in Georgia for a teacher to have any sexual contact with a student even if the student is an adult and consents to it.
 Consent of the student is not a defense.

 We have represented many clients who have been prosecuted under Georgia’s sexual assault statute.
-Please click here for more information on constitutional challenges that we have raised in these cases, and click here to see how we were able to negotiate a misdemeanor plea in a sexual assault case involving a respected Georgia doctor.
+Please click here to see how we were able to negotiate a misdemeanor plea in a sexual assault case involving a respected Georgia doctor.

 In Crumpton v.
 State, the Georgia Court of Appeals reversed the trial court and held that an indictment properly charged…April 21, 2022 No-Contact Condition of Probation Found to be Void for Vagueness

 In Bryant v.
 State, a convicted sex offender appealed his sentence arguing that one of the special conditions of his…April 6, 2022 Driving Instructor Considered “Teacher” Under Georgia’s Old Sexual Assault Statute